 Ruth Okediji is a CIGI senior fellow and chair of the expert working group on international intellectual property, traditional knowledge and genetic resources.
 She is the Jeremiah Smith, Jr. Professor of Law at Harvard Law School and serves as co-director of the Berkman Klein Center for Internet & Society.

-Taylor Owen is a CIGI senior fellow.
+Taylor Owen is a CIGI senior fellow and the editor of Models for Platform Governance.
 He is an expert on the governance of emerging technologies, journalism and media studies, and on the international relations of digital technology.
-As part of his work at CIGI, Taylor will be working on issues of international digital governance, as well as launching a podcast on the digital economy.